Echo-Stream/echostream-terrafy/README.md

 networks in real time.

 However, there are teams that wish to manage all resources (EchoStream and others, such as Azure or AWS) in Infrastructure as Code (IaC).
-If you have designed alarge network of processing resource in EchoStream, the ideal solution would be to introspect and extract those resources into Terraform scripts.
+If you have designed a large network of processing resource in EchoStream, the ideal solution would be to introspect and extract those resources into Terraform scripts.